aws-samples/medical-text-sentence-relevance-bert/README.md

 ## Cleaning Up

 When you've finished with this solution, make sure that you delete all unwanted AWS resources.
 AWS CloudFormation can be used to automatically delete all standard resources that have been created by the solution and notebook.
-Go to the AWS CloudFormation Console, and delete the Medical_Text_Analysis stack.
+From the ECS Clusters, manually de-deploy the deployed containers by clicking the running tasks and selecting `Stop`.
+Next, Go to the AWS CloudFormation Console, and delete the `Medical_Text_Analysis` stack.
+Note that if you try to delete the stack prior to stopping the ECS cluster will **not** be deleted.

-Caution: You need to still delete the resources manually created.
-From the AWS SageMaker Console, you can delete the SageMaker Studio domain you created.
-From the ECS Clusters, you can manually de-deploy the deployed containers.
+**Caution**: You need to still delete other resources manually created.
+From the AWS SageMaker Console, you can [delete the SageMaker Studio domain you created](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).
+From the AWS ECR Console, you can manually delete the registered images.

 ## Useful Resources